← Back to Grammar

 I work to earn money

-🔍 Exchange = POR
+Exchange/Payment = POR

-When trading/exchanging, use POR:
+When trading, paying, or substituting, always use POR:

 Cambié mi coche por uno nuevo